-Virtual Dating Help: Photo Analysis, Written Bio & Messaging Technique, Wardrobe Advice, Dating App Strategy
+Virtual Dating Help: Profile Review & Feedback (Photo Analysis, Written Bio & Messaging, Wardrobe Advice, Dating App Strategy)

 As an online dating photographer and consultant, I have spent more than 5 years helping folks locally, domestically and internationally with their dating profiles, app choice, bios, photos and appearance.
 My goal is to help relationship-focused individuals improve their chances of meeting that special someone online and offline.

 Over 70% of clients, friends and strangers I have met randomly over the years have admitted that they have never sought out feedback on their dating app choices, photos, bios and messages.
 That is a startlingly high rate considering most people seek out feedback on their resumes, wardrobe, furniture, and even brunch options.
 Some folks are embarrassed, some don’t have friends they trust, while others don’t know people who have actually succeeded using dating apps to meet quality people.

 There is a lot of bad advice and conflicting recommendations out there regarding dating profiles, bios, messages and dating app options.
 Many articles (like the apps themselves) are focused on engagement metrics (argument, discussions etc.) and not results (meeting quality people).
 Some of this advice is written by people who are or have been single for a while.
 Other advice comes from biased sources that either want to be sensitive to your feelings or come from different circumstances and demographics (looks, height, weight, energy, wardrobe, socioeconomic factors, location, outlook etc.).

 Very few people can be objective yet knowledgeable in the subject matter.
 This article on Photofeeler does a great job detailing some of these biases.